 Yes, you will be given general anesthesia during the procedure.

-Your patient coordinator can gather some insurance information and run a free quote before you get started.
+Your Patient Care Manager can gather some insurance information and run a free quote before you get started.
 Typically, the procedure will cost a portion of your deductible and out of pocket maximum, so your total cost will depend on those issues.
 Please note: we practice completely transparent and up-front billing.
 You will know the exact cost prior to the procedure and you will never receive any unexpected bills.